 How Long Will the Results Last and How Many Treatments Are Needed?

 For many patients, the results typically last for several months and treatment can be done once a year.
-However, the extent of the results depends on many factors including the degree of skin laxity, the natural aging process and ability of body to make new collagen and hence, some patients might need earlier touch ups and treatments.
+However, the extent of the results depends on many factors including the degree of skin laxity, the natural aging process and the ability of the body to make new collagen and hence, some patients might need earlier touch-ups and treatments.
 No matter how much we want to see great and lasting results for everyone, the reality is that everyone is different and satisfaction can be a subjective matter.
-We start with one treatment and depending on how the body responds to it in the months that follow, we can discuss the need for further touch ups and treatment on a case-by-case basis.
+We start with one treatment and depending on how the body responds to it in the months that follow, we can discuss the need for further touch-ups and treatment on a case-by-case basis.

 Is Ultherapy Safe and What Are the Side Effects?

 Ultherapy is generally a very safe treatment.
 Ultrasound waves that are used in Ultherapy have been used in medicine for decades without any significant safety concerns.
-Of course as any other medical procedures, there are some potential risks and it is very important o work with clinicians who are highly experienced and trained.
+Of course like any other medical procedure, there are some potential risks and it is very important o work with clinicians who are highly experienced and trained.

 Following the treatment, some patients might experience temporary skin redness which typically goes away within hours.
 Slight swelling and tenderness or tingling to touch might also occur in some patients which also tend to be temporary and short-lasting.
 Bruising or numbness of small areas of skin is possible, not uncommon.
 Other potential and side effects are very rare and include scarring and transient muscle weakness, pain or numbness due to injury to the facial nerve (although no permanent facial nerve injury has been reported as of this writing).